-Skilled workers can expect their Canada work permits and Canada visa applications processed within two weeks under a new program beginning June 12, 2017.
-Known as the Global Talent Stream forming part of the Temporary Foreign Worker Program., Ottawa has been working on this initiative since mid 2016.
+Under the Global Talent Stream, skilled workers can expect their Canada work permits and Canada visa applications processed within two weeks.
+The program was launched on June 12, 2017.
+GTS forms part of the Temporary Foreign Worker Program.

 The federal government wants to help high-growth companies bring in the talent they need quickly by cutting processing times for a Canada visa application from six months to just 10 business days.

-A key element of the Global Talent Stream is that registered employers will need to commit to creating jobs for Canadians and transferring knowledge to Canadian workers, under a transition plan.
+A key element of the Global Talent Stream is that registered employers will need to commit to creating jobs for Canadians and transferring knowledge to Canadian workers, under a labour Market Benefits Plan.

 The Global Talent Stream is part of a broader Global Skills Strategy to directly help Canadian businesses including start-ups, thrive.

 Key Elements Of The New Global Talent Stream

 - Two-week standard for processing Canada work permit applications (and Canada visa applications when applicable) for highly skilled talent.

 - Dedicated service for companies looking to make significant job-creating investments in Canada.

 - Dropping of the work permit requirement for short-term highly skilled work (30 days or less in a 12-month period), and brief academic stays.